Breach Message Board

 - Like?

-ArmA series developer Bohemia Interactive reports that its website was hacked, resulting in unauthorized access to a database containing user login details.
-Bohemia has reset all of its users' passwords as a precautionary measure.
+ArmA series developer Bohemia Interactive reports that it be website be hacked, resulting in unauthorized access t' a database containing user login details.
+Bohemia has reset all a it be crew' passwords as a precautionary measure.

-Bohemia assures that credit card information was not stored on its servers, and was not accessed as a result of the breach.
-In addition, all stored passwords were encrypted, making it "very unlikely that anything nefarious can be done with this information."
+Bohemia assures that credit card information be not stored on it be servers, 'n be not accessed as a result a the breach.
+In addition, all stored passwords be encrypted, making it "very unlikely that anything nefarious can be done with this information."

-Affected users can request a new password here.
+Affected crew can request a new password here.

 Blizzard faces class action suit over account authenticators